osama-ebrahim-dev/BankSystem-Project/README.md

 ## 🚀 Features Implemented
 - Feature 1 — Finding a client from a txt file
 - Feature 2 — Updating a client in the txt file
+- Feature 3 — Adding a new client in the txt file

 ---